soradacroi/markov-text-generator/README.md

 technical insights

-the Markov Property
+the Markov Property (simplefied?)

-the core logic relies on the assumption that the next state depends only on the current state (or a fixed history of states):
+the core logic is that the next letter or the word is only depended on the currect word or before that for higher other:

-P(Xn+1 | Xn, Xn-1, ..., X0) = P(Xn+1 | Xn, ..., Xn-k+1)

 Observations

-low order (1-2): produces gibberish
+low order (1-2): produces shit

 high order (3, 4): Produces real English words (with, have, defects, felt, (preseen), dress, that, what, crop) but cannot generate words shorter than the order length (like the or a)